 Our Delonghi Coffee Machine Reviews

 In this section, you’ll find out what we’ve learned about DeLonghi’s bean to cup coffee machines, with in depth reviews on our featured models.
-You may have noticed that they’ve got more entries in our 2017 top ten than anyone else, which should be a good indicator of the high regard we hold the manufacturer in.
-It’s difficult to sum up why, because they have such a large expanse of models to cater for all of the different tastes held by their sprawling customer base, but the two obvious things that come to mind are reliability and value.
-By that, we mean the level of features and quality of coffee that you get for the cost of the product and the consumables (mainly coffee beans!) to go in it is a great balance.
+You may have noticed that they’ve got more entries in our 2024 top ten than anyone else, which should be a good indicator of the high regard we hold the manufacturer in.
+It’s difficult to sum up why, because they have such a large expanse of models with the grinder built in to cater for all of the different tastes held by their sprawling customer base, but the two obvious things that come to mind are reliability and value.
+By that, we mean the level of features and quality of coffee that you get for the cost of the product and the consumables (mainly descaler) to go in it is a great balance.

 You can read in depth reviews about these machines, along with others from DeLonghi and other manufacturers in this coffee maker reviews section to help you make your buying decision!

 Since the ECAM22.320.SB by Delonghi was discontinued (you can sometimes still find it on the web but it’s getting harder by the day), we’ve been waiting for another machine to fill its proverbial shoes.
-Finally that might just have happened with the arrival of the Eletta ECAM44.660.B.
+Finally that might just have happened with the arrival of the Eletta ECAM44.660.B (also known as the ECAM45.760.W in white rather than black).

 It’s a very impressive machine, and one of the more expensive Delonghi’s we’ve seen, but still priced competitively against similar spec machines from other manufacturers.
 Complete with a removable milk carafe, the Eletta is definitely worth considering if you’re able to spend a little more than the ESAM4200 below will set you back.
 Simply put, this is a machine for the coffee lover that’s prepared to pay a little more for great home coffee.